sergejzr/svgtodxfcnc3040/README.md

 The solution I have is not perfect, there seems to be issues with paper sizes, however, this does not affect the printer at the end.

 Additionally, the script collects all SVG drawings into a single overview PDF with paths to original files.

+Logically there is a conversion done:
+(1) extract layers from SVG
+(2) Convert each layer SVG to DXF
+(3) Mirror each DFX (in fact mirroring occurs before conversion to DXF over a number of some strange eps-pds-eps conversion steps, it did not work othzerwise)